- Students will be able to write, recognize, and count numbers from 1 to 15.

 - After the students have guessed, pour the leaves out in the middle of the circle, inside a hula hoop or circular piece of string.

-- Tell the students that today they will be working on finding the total number of leaves on a tree as they create their own trees.
+- Tell the students that today they will be working on finding the total number of leaves on their own trees.

 - Using the SMART Board file or the teacher modeling poster, model the process of counting the leaves on the tree and then writing the total number of leaves on the tree trunk.

-- Tell the students that they will be creating their own leaves and making a forest of trees that shows the total number of leaves on each tree.
+- Tell the students that they will be creating their own leaves and adding their leaves to their own tree.
+Together the class will be making a forest of trees.

-- Make sure that students understand that the leaves are counted and the total number of leaves needs to be written on the trunk of the tree.
+- Make sure that students understand that the leaves will be counted and the total number of leaves should be written on the trunk of the tree.

-- For the next part of the lesson, you could either have the students create leaf rubbings or have the students trace templates of leaves and cut their own leaves from construction paper.
+- Have the students create leaf rubbings or have the students trace templates of leaves and cut their own leaves from construction paper.

-- Next, show the students how to create a tree trunk out of brown construction paper.
+- Show the students how to create a tree trunk out of brown construction paper.

-- Guide the students through the process of creating one tree that has numbered leaves and a total number written on the trunk.
+- Guide the students through the process of creating one tree that has numbered leaves with the total number of leaves written on the trunk.

-- Direct the students to continue working on creating trees that have a total number of leaves.
+- Direct the students to continue working on creating trees and finding the total number of leaves.

 - Have the students glue their tree trunks and leaves on white tagboard.

-- Next, ask the students to number the leaves and write the total on their tree trunks.
+- Ask the students to number the leaves and write the total on their tree trunks.